-Lecture/seminar portion covers administrative aspects of a physical therapy department such as reimbursement and continuous quality improvement; workplace issues such as sexual harassment and risk mangement/liability; patient issues such as abuse and pro bono; professional development issues such as resumé writing and development of career plan.
+Lecture/seminar portion covers administrative aspects of a physical therapy department such as reimbursement and continuous quality improvement; workplace issues such as sexual harassment and risk management/liability; patient issues such as abuse and pro bono; professional development issues such as resumé writing and development of a career plan.
 Clinical component provides clinical practice in community physical therapy departments.
-Registration in this course requires that students purchase liability insurance through the College.
-(1 hr. lecture, 25 hrs. clinical.)
-Prerequisites: PTA230, PTA232, PTA234, PTA236; corequisite: PTA240.
+Registration in this course requires that students purchase liability insurance through the college.
+(1 hr. lecture, 30 hrs. clinical.)
+Prerequisites: PTA200, PTA251.